klevu/jsv2-early-adopters/modules/custom-pagination/landing/README.md

 ## Template Modifications

-Add the template for rendering pagination for related results, so edit the corresponding landing `landing-results.tpl` to add pagination renderer template.
+Add the template for rendering pagination for related results.
+Edit the corresponding landing `landing-results.tpl` to add pagination renderer template.

 ```html
 ...